 The existence of God cannot be subjective.
 He either exists, or he doesn’t; it’s not a matter of opinion.
 Like Ricky Gervais, the English comedian says, “You can have your own opinions, but you can’t have your own facts!”

 Keats is said to have accused Newton of destroying the poetry of the rainbow by explaining the origin of its colors – thus dispelling its mystery, and reducing it to prismatic colors.
 It’s the same with most of us.
 We all have this utopian proclivity — an idea that usually sets the base for credulity in later years.

-I am very much in awe of how the universe fits so elegantly together.
-I am amazed by the fact that evolution works so well; that we are able to adapt and respond to so much, from the outside; that we can cope with and survive diseases; that all organisms, even plants, follow a reproductive pattern and have both male and female sexes; that all members within a particular species are identical, yet no two humans look exactly alike.
+I am very much in awe of how the universe fits so elegantly together… how evolution works so well… how all organisms, even plants, follow a reproductive pattern, and how all members within a particular species are identical, yet no two humans look exactly alike.